CodingCryptoTrading/dca-crypto-bot/README.md

 Then, input the generated key and secret in [auth/API_keys_example.yml](auth/API_keys_example.yml) and save it as `auth.yml`.
 Maintain the syntax as in the example file.
 In particular, after the name of the exchange be sure to specify if it is a *REAL* or *TEST* account (more on test accounts [here](#running-the-bot-in-test-mode))

+Some exchanges (e.g., *coinbasepro*) may require an additional API parameter, sometimes called passphrase or password.
+If that is the case, put it under the voice *PASSPHRASE*.

 ### Configure the bot
 The bot settings are stored in [config/config_example.yml](config/config_example.yml).
 Make a copy of the file and rename it as  `config.yml`.
 Fill the file with your own settings.